-- (i) With a new employer or with a former employer to whom you are no longer attached as provided in subsection (3)(f) of this section; and - (ii) Covered by Title 50 RCW or the comparable laws of another state or the federal government. - (3) Are there conditions that apply to a request for standby? - (a) You must have a probable date when you will return to work for your regular employer; - (b) We will not approve standby if you only have prospects of future work with your regular employer or a promise of more work at some unspecified date; - (c) We will not approve standby with your regular employer unless the employment is covered by Title 50 RCW or the comparable laws of another state or the federal government; - (d) ((Except for claimants who qualify as part-time eligible workers under RCW 50.20.119, we will not approve standby if you regularly work less than full-time.
-For purposes of this section, "full-time" means forty hours each week or the number of hours that are full-time for your occupation and labor market area;)) For claims filed on or after March 8, 2020, standby is available to all full-time, part-time, and other less than full-time employees; - (e) Any week(s) that you do not qualify for benefits will not be considered as part of the maximum ((eight)) twelve weeks of standby; ((and)) - (f) After ((eight)) twelve consecutive weeks of unemployment, we will no longer consider you attached to that employer.
-You must meet the job search requirements specified by RCW 50.20.010 (1)(c) and 50.20.240; and - (g) You are automatically deemed to be on standby for any week that contains at least one day wherein the governor has waived or suspended any statute or statutes requiring individuals to be actively seeking work as a condition of being eligible to receive unemployment benefits.
-Such weeks will not count towards the twelve weeks of standby you may request pursuant to subsection (2) (a) of this section. - (4) When does standby begin? - (a) Standby begins the day of your request unless your request is backdated pursuant to (b) of this subsection. - (b)(i) You may backdate your request for standby up to one week for any reason. - (ii) Your request for standby may also be backdated for the convenience of the department.
+- (ii) Covered by Title 50 RCW or the comparable laws of another state or the federal government. - (f) Any weeks of standby you used prior to July 4, 2021, will be disregarded for calculating the number of weeks you are allowed to be on standby. - (3) Are there conditions that apply to a request for standby? - (a) You must have a probable date when you will return to work for your regular employer; - (b) We will not approve standby if you only have prospects of future work with your regular employer or a promise of more work at some unspecified date; - (c) We will not approve standby with your regular employer unless the employment is covered by Title 50 RCW or the comparable laws of another state or the federal government; - (d) ((Except for claimants who qualify as part-time eligible workers under RCW 50.20.119, we will not approve standby if you regularly work less than full-time.
+For purposes of this section, "full-time" means forty hours each week or the number of hours that are full-time for your occupation and labor market area;)) Standby is available to all full-time, part-time, and other less than full-time employees; - (e) Any week(s) that you do not qualify for benefits will not be considered as part of the maximum eight weeks of standby; ((and)) - (f) After eight consecutive weeks of unemployment, we will no longer consider you attached to that employer.
+You must meet the job search requirements specified by RCW 50.20.010 (1)(c) and 50.20.240; and - (g) For any claims between March 22, 2020, and July 3, 2021, you are automatically deemed to be on standby.
+Such weeks will not count towards the four weeks of standby you may request pursuant to subsection (2)(a) of this section or the eight weeks requested by your employer in subsection (2)(b)(ii) of this section. - (4) When does standby begin? - (a) Standby begins the day of your request unless your request is backdated pursuant to (b) of this subsection. - (b)(i) You may backdate your request for standby up to one week for any reason. - (ii) Your request for standby may also be backdated for the convenience of the department.
 "For the convenience of the department" means for the purpose of program administration; or those situations where it is difficult or impossible to accept a timely request including, but not limited to, equipment breakdowns, lack of available staff, or special handling requirements.

-[2] OTS-2148.5
+[2] OTS-3177.1